axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

       - Displayed in the ``History`` table of the case details and its direct tasks
       - Displayed in the ``History`` table of its technical case details.
       - Not displayed in the ``Notes`` table of tasks belong to technical case.

+   Permission :bdg-ref-warning:`🔑TaskCaseAddNote <TaskCaseAddNote>` permission is required to use this feature.

 HowTo: Export a Case History
 ----------------------------